bovender/configure-server/README.md

 The root of the data information tree (DIT) is construed from the `$domain` and `$tld` variables defined in the script.

+> If the OpenLDAP server does not accept your password, issue `sudo dpkg-reconfigure slapd` and enter `$domain.$tld` when asked about the machine name.

 User information is stored unter `ou=users,dc=$domain,dc=$tld` The entries' structural object class is `inetOrgPerson`.
 To be able to